kevinminaya390-dev/linux-stig-hardening/README.md

 ## Project Overview

-This project demonstrates hands-on Linux system hardening aligned with DISA STIG (Security Technical Implementation Guide) principles.
+This personal project demonstrates hands-on Linux system hardening aligned with DISA STIG (Security Technical Implementation Guide) principles.

 The objective was to secure an Ubuntu 24.04 LTS virtual machine by applying security controls related to: